vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

+# Asset framework

-# Summary
+## Summary

 Vega uses various digital assets (cryptocurrencies or tokens) to settlement positions in its markets.
 In order to ensure the safety, security, and allocation of these assets, they must be managed in a fully decentralized and extensible way.
 Here, we lay out a framework for assets in Vega.
 This specification covers how the new asset framework allow users of the vega network to create new asset (Whitelist) to be used in the vega network, also covered is deposits and withdrawal for an asset.

-# Guide-level explanation
+## Guide-level explanation

-## Asset Definition
+### Asset Definition

-The following code sample lays out the representation for assets being hosted in foreign network (e.g.: erc20 on ethereum).
+The following code sample lays out the representation for assets being hosted in foreign network (e.g.: ERC-20 on ethereum).
 Common to all asset definitions are the basic fields from the Asset message, these are either retrieved from the foreign chain, or submitted through governance proposal.

-In the case of an ERC20 token for example, only the contract address of the token will be submitted via a new asset proposal.
+In the case of an ERC-20 token for example, only the contract address of the token will be submitted via a new asset proposal.
 From there the vega node will retrieve all other information for the token from and ethereum node (name, symbol, totalSupply and decimals).

 The asset specific details are contained within the source field, which can be one of the different source of assets supported by vega.

 ```protobuf
 syntax = "proto3";